There are four principal forms of business organisation in India.

 India has always heavily regulated businesses.
-In the last seven to ten years, the emphasis has been more on regulation through self-reporting rather than licensing and approvals.
+In the last decade, the emphasis has been more on regulation through self-reporting rather than licensing and approvals.

-Listed companies in India are mandatorily required to also comply with the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015 (“SEBI Regulations”) and the listing agreement with the Stock Exchange on which the company may be listed.
+Listed companies in India are required to also comply with the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015 (SEBI Regulations) and the listing agreement with the Stock Exchange on which the company may be listed.

-There are also many additional provisions that affect governance, like the Whistle Blower Policy, Corporate Social Responsibility and Related Party Transactions.
+There are many additional provisions that affect governance, like the Whistle Blower Policy, Corporate Social Responsibility and Related Party Transactions, all of which require the maintaining of detailed records, disclosure and reporting.

 The SEBI Regulations restrict directors from serving on more than ten company boards, and broadly require every publicly listed company to meet the following requirements: